 Dry Eye Relief in Seattle | Cannon EyeCare Experts

-Dry eye syndrome isn’t just a fleeting irritation—it’s a complex condition that can disrupt daily life with symptoms like gritty discomfort, light sensitivity, or even dizziness.
-For Seattle parents juggling pediatric concerns (like pink eye in kids) or adults navigating allergies, medications, or new treatments (think IPL therapy or nasal sprays), finding trustworthy answers is critical.
-At Cannon EyeCare in Seattle’s University Village, our award-winning optometry team, led by Drs.
-Mark & Miranda Cannon, combines 20+ years of clinical expertise with a commitment to Midwestern warmth to demystify dry eye care.
+Dry eye syndrome isn’t just a fleeting irritation—it’s a complex condition that can disrupt daily life with symptoms like gritty discomfort, light sensitivity, intermittent blur – or eye pain that can ruin your day.
+Seattle area patients can get help that addresses the root causes in our clinics.
+At Cannon EyeCare in Seattle’s University Village and Pike Place Market, our award-winning optometry team, led by Drs.
+Mark & Miranda Cannon, combines 20+ years of clinical expertise with a commitment to providing the best eye care in Seattle.

-Whether you’re exploring homeopathic remedies, nutritional fixes (hello, omega-3s!), or need a pediatric-friendly dry eye specialist in Seattle, Cannon EyeCare bridges cutting-edge science with compassionate care.
-Let’s start your journey to clearer, more comfortable vision.
+Whether you’re exploring homeopathic remedies, nutritional fixes (hello, omega-3s!), or need a pediatric (and geriatric) friendly dry eye specialist in Seattle, Cannon EyeCare bridges cutting-edge science with compassionate care.
+Let’s work together to get your dry under control, so that we can stop the progression of this chronic disease.

 FAQs